 7. Member Organizations

-Suppose the deceased was part of a union, veteran group, or any organization.
-They may have purchased a life insurance policy through the organization.
+If the deceased was affiliated with a union, veterans’ group, or any similar organisation, they might have acquired a life insurance policy through this association.

 8. Contact The Life Insurance Company

 If you know the life insurance company that issued the policy, you can contact them directly.
-When you get in touch with them, be prepared to prove your identity and that the insured has passed away.
+When you contact them, be prepared to prove your identity and that the insured has passed away.

 Usually, insurance companies in Canada request a death certificate and identity documents to show you are the listed beneficiary.
 You can use your driver’s license, passport, or SIN to establish your identity.